D J McAdam - A Website for Book Collectors

 I am not a Unitarian Universalist.
-Until reaching my current age of 52, I had never attended a Unitarian Universalist service, nor had I met - at least, to my knowledge - anyone who practiced that faith.
+Until age 52, I had never attended a Unitarian Universalist service, nor had I met - at least, to my knowledge - anyone who practiced that faith.

-Unitarian Universalists, on the other hand, are very welcoming.
+Unitarian Universalists, to their credit, are very welcoming.
 Their websites beckon.
 They have committees that deal with new members.
 They have, as I found out this morning, greeters waiting at the door.
 But let me not get ahead of myself, and instead take things step by step.

 It is Sunday morning, and my companion and I have chosen to attend the 9 a.m. service, rather than the 11 a.m. service.
-The church is located in a nice area, nestled amongst a small forest of trees, the leaves of which are showing signs of gold and russet on this crisp autumn day.
+The church is located in a nice area in northern Virginia, nestled amongst a small forest of trees, the leaves of which are showing signs of gold and russet on this crisp autumn day.
 We park our vehicle, and enter at approximately 8:45.

 There are two "greeters," a male and a female.
 They ask if we have name tags, and we tell them this is our first visit.
 This revelation is taken as good news.
 We write our names on temporary name tags of the Hi-my-name-is variety, and fill out a short form which will cause us to be put on the church's monthly mailing list.

 We enter, and I look around, attempting to assess the environment.
 The dress code is casual.
 A few men, like myself, wear sport jackets.
 A few individuals wear jeans.
 Most are somewhere in between; it is primarily a sweaters-and-chinos crowd.
 Everyone looks relatively pleasant.
 Everyone wears a name tag.
 Two women sit together.
-They could be a gay couple - the church welcomes gays - or they could just be two women sitting together.
+They could be a lesbian couple - the church welcomes gays and lesbians, which I consider a good thing - or they could just be two women sitting together.
 There are, I guess, about fifty people present, filling one half to one third of the available seating.

 The church is pretty, with nice windows through which one can observe birds flitting through the fall foliage.
 There is no crucifix, no overt religious symbolism of any kind, other than some white, shell-shaped thing which will at some point in the service be called a "chalice," and will be lit with a candle.
+I know a small bit of the history of Unitarian Universalism, but find myself wondering whether modern-day Unitarian Universalists consider themselves Christian, a question that will, today at least, remain unanswered.
 There is nothing to kneel upon, as Unitarian Universalists do not kneel during service.
 A young woman plays a piano.
 Some announcements are made from a speaker at a lectern.

 A bell is rung, and service officially begins.
 We stand, and sing a hymn from the book.
 It is, as are all the hymns that will be sung that morning, a bad hymn.
 The lyrics are trite.
 The musical composition is poor.
 The copyright date is 1979.
 My mind begins to wander, and I begin to feel sorry for Unitarian Universalists who have to sing such hymns.
 Catholics have some beautiful songs, like "Ave Maria," and Protestants have hymns I greatly admire, like "Amazing Grace" and "Rock of Ages."
 Quakers, at least initially, were opposed to all music.
 I begin to wonder if Quakers adopted the policy after hearing Unitarian hymns.